folio-org/docs/content/en/docs/Access/Requests/requests.md

 Library staff create requests in the Request app.
 They can also start the request process from a user record in Users, or an item record in Inventory; those apps will route you into the Requests app to create the request.

 Note that you must have permission to create requests in the Requests app in order to see the option to create a request from Inventory.
+Also note that a title-level request can only be placed on an instance if that instance has a holdings record.
+An item record is not required to create the request, but it is required to fill the request.

 1. In the **Requests** pane, select **Actions > New**.
 2. To create a title level request, make sure **Create title level request is checked.**.